 Data are being transferred or disclosed from Penn State

 What is the name(s) of the third party(ies) (the institution, sponsor, etc.) receiving or accessing the data?
+Dr. Thomas Richardson from the University of Southampton, UK.

 Note: Data transfers or disclosures may require a Data Use Agreement (DUA).